amanking/paving_the_way_talk_companion/README.md

-Companion code to Aman King's talk "Paving the Way for Agile Engineering Practices"
+Code companion to Aman King's talk "Paving the Way for Agile Engineering Practices"

+Use the tags available on this repository to switch between examples.